Orange County Women's Chorus

 The Orange County Women's Chorus creates and performs outstanding choral literature, engages and enriches our audiences, and celebrates women in music.

-As we begin our 20th year, the Orange County Women's Chorus is stronger than ever!
-What started with eight enterprising women in a living room has blossomed into one of the top amateur choruses in the region: a 45-voice ensemble performing diverse, challenging, and (above all) enjoyable music from all eras and cultures.
+The Orange County Women's Chorus is stronger than ever!
+What started with eight enterprising women in a living room has blossomed into one of the top amateur choruses in the region: a 45+ voice ensemble performing diverse, challenging, and (above all) enjoyable music from all eras and cultures.
 Directed by Eliza Rubenstein since 2000, the OCWC has performed in some of our best local venues and with some of our finest local artists.
-Recent performances have taken us to the Rene and Henry Segerstrom Concert Hall, the Orange County Performing Arts Center, Disney Hall's REDCAT Theater, the Irvine Barclay Theatre, and the 2012 western-division convention of the American Choral Directors' Association (one of only 14 choirs invited!).
+Recent performances have taken us to the Rene and Henry Segerstrom Concert Hall, the Orange County Performing Arts Center, Disney Hall's REDCAT Theater, the Irvine Barclay Theatre, and the 2020, 2012, and 2004 western region conventions of the American Choral Directors' Association.

 We were named 2014 Outstanding Arts Organization by Arts Orange County, and were a prizewinner in the International Musical Eisteddfod (festival) in Llangollen, Wales in July 2015.
 Many of our singers made their Carnegie Hall debut under the baton of Eliza Rubenstein singing Kirke Mechem's "Songs of the Slave" in June 2017.